Columbine High School shooting archive - On April 20, 1999 Eric Harris and Dylan Klebold took the lives of 13 victims and their own lives

 17 years old

-He's described as an all-American kid who put schoolwork above everything else: He had his wisdom teeth removed that year and was upset that the procedure had forced him to miss school.
-He was hiding under a table near the windows with his best friend Austin Eubanks and surviving victim Jennifer Doyle when the shooters entered the library.
-While his friend watched, Dylan Klebold aimed his semi-automatic at Corey and pulled the trigger, killing him almost instantly.
+Corey was hiding under a table near the windows with his best friend Stephen "Austin" Eubanks, Jennifer Doyle, and Peter Ball when the shooters entered the library.
+While his friend Austin watched, Dylan Klebold aimed his semi-automatic at Corey and pulled the trigger, killing him almost instantly and injuring Jenny and Austin.

 Austin Eubanks later said about Corey: "People said he was the kind of guy people like to be around.
 I know I sure did.
 Corey was always able to pick our spirits up in a gloomy situation."

 Corey died in the library from multiple gunshot wounds to the neck, chest and left arm.
 His funeral was held at Trinity Christian Center.
 Soon after his death his grandmother, Fern Hamilton, contacted the Marine Corps about holding some sort of ceremony for Corey because he'd always wanted to become a Marine.
-On May 3, 2000, Corey was granted that dream during a ceremony at his gravesite in Chapel Hill Cemetery, where he was made an honorary Marine.
+On May 3, 2000, Corey was granted that dream during a ceremony at his gravesite in Chapel Hill Memorial Gardens in Littleton, Colorado, where he was made an honorary Marine.

 - Rocky Mountain News remembers Corey DePooter